Updated November 5, 2020

 - Staff encouraged to work from home, whenever possible.

 - Staff will coordinate time in the Nanaimo office with their colleagues to ensure staff are comfortable with the number of staff present – generally no more than 2, but could be as many as 3 as restrictions ease.
-Regardless of numbers, those at the office must be able to maintain physical distancing of 2 m, or wear masks if that is not possible.
+Regardless of numbers, those at the office must be able to maintain physical distancing of 2 m

 - Staff family-bubble volunteers (no more than 2) may come to the office to help with mailings.
 They will be informed of, and follow, all the precautions outlined for the Nanaimo office.
 Volunteers will be positioned in a section of the office away from staff desks and will practice social distancing.
 The staff member to whose bubble they belong will be present and responsible.
 This will be scheduled, so staff are aware of date/time.
 If social distancing cannot be maintained, masks must be worn.